SEL-ICS/NHS-Snowflake-CoP/TSQL to SnowSQL/README.md

+# Welcome to the TSQL to SnowSQL Page

-This section contains TSQL to SnowSQL.
+This section contains key changes from TSQL (SSMS) to SnowSQL (Snowflake).
 Use these examples as a reference for common SQL operations and syntax.